kxxcn/with/README.md

 ### ※ Access permission
 [Required access rights]

-- READ EXTERNAL STORAGE: This is the permission required to import photos.
+- READ EXTERNAL STORAGE, WRITE EXTERNAL STORAGE: This is the permission required to import photos.
 - ACCESS FINE LOCATION, ACCESS COARSE LOCATION: Permission required to verify your location.

 #### You must have the required access permissions before you can use the app.